Waste & Recycling

 - Avoid working on your boat while it is on the water – waste could go into the water.

 - Avoid products that may contain microplastics e.g. some face/body scrubs, toothpastes, cosmetics and other cleaning products.
 One ingredient to look out for is ’polyethylene’.

 - Don’t throw anything over the side, including food.
 Orange peel can take up to 2 years to biodegrade in salt water.

 - Secure all items on board to prevent any from falling or being blown overboard.

-- Avoid applying stickers to parts of your boat, e.g. the hull, where they can be worn and peel off.
+- Avoid applying stickers to parts of your boat, e.g. the hull, where they can be worn and peel off into the environment.

-- Reuse items where possible by lending or donating your boat, equipment and clothing to other boaters, clubs or centres.
+- Reuse items where possible by donating your boat, equipment and clothing to other boaters, clubs or centres.

-- Ensure waste bins are not contaminated with incorrect items, for general waste, recycling, hazardous waste and WEEE (Waste Electrical and Electronic Equipment).
+- Don’t contaminate general waste, recycling, hazardous waste and WEEE (Waste Electrical and Electronic Equipment) disposal facilities with incorrect items.
 Check to find out what items can be disposed of in provided bins if not clearly labelled.